 15.27.314 Critical areas report requirements.

 M. Compensatory Mitigation Plans.
-When compensatory mitigation, as described in YMC 15.27.307, is proposed for wetland areas or stream channels, the applicant shall submit a mitigation plan as part of the critical area report, which includes:
+When compensatory mitigation, as described in YMC 15.27.307, is proposed for wetlands or fish and wildlife habitat conservation areas, the applicant shall submit a mitigation plan as part of the critical area report, which includes:

 15.27.315 Supplemental report requirements for specific critical areas.

-A. Stream Corridors.
-When a critical areas report is required for a stream corridor or hydrologically related critical area, it shall include the following:
+A. Fish and Wildlife Habitat Conservation Areas.
+When a critical areas report is required for a fish and wildlife habitat conservation area, it shall include the following:

+3. A discussion of any federal, state or local management recommendations which have been developed for the species or habitats in the area, and how they will be incorporated into the project.

 B. Wetlands.
 When a critical areas report is required for wetlands, it shall include the following:

-1. The exact location of a wetland’s boundary and wetland rating as determined through the performance of a field investigation by a qualified wetland professional applying the Washington State Wetland Identification and Delineation Manual (Ecology Publication No. 96-94) as required by RCW 36.70A.175 and the Washington State Wetland Rating System for Eastern Washington;
+1. The exact location of a wetland’s boundary and wetland rating as determined through the performance of a field investigation by a qualified wetland professional applying the approved federal wetland delineation manual and applicable regional supplements as required by RCW 36.70A.175 and the most recent version of the Washington State Wetland Rating System for Eastern Washington;